- North Allegheny School District

 Credit 1.0

-Criteria for Selection-NoneIntroduction to Business tackles issues such as current business topics, types of business organization, and economic systems, as well as personal financial planning.
-Decision-making skills, economics, entrepreneurship, management styles, investment securities, consumerism, banking, money management, and taxes will all be explored in this dynamic course.
+Criteria for Selection-NoneIntroduction to Business explores current business topics, types of business organization, economic systems, and personal financial planning.
+Decision-making skills, economics, entrepreneurship, management styles, investment securities, consumerism, banking, money management and taxes will be studied in this dynamic course.
 In addition, students will participate in a web-based simulation, Family Financial Management.
-Making wise decisions and establishing short and long-term financial goals are essential “life skills” that young people often fail to benefit from during their early wealth-building years.
+Making wise decisions while establishing short- and long-term financial goals are essential “life skills” that young people often fail to benefit from during their early wealth-building years.

 -